eliasecchig/test-docs-sp/docs/guide/observability.md

 ### Log Router

 Events are forwarded to BigQuery through a [log router](https://cloud.google.com/logging/docs/routing/overview) for long-term storage and analysis.
-The deployment of the log router is handled via Terraform code in [deployment/terraform](../deployment/terraform).
+The deployment of the log router is handled via Terraform code in `deployment/terraform` in the templated project.

 ### Looker Studio Dashboard